Interview transcript available below.

-So I start to tell them in their face and just go blank.
+So I start to tell them, and their face would just go blank.
 I’d say, “It’s just overwhelming.”
-Then another one that asked me and ‘Wow, yeah, I just wish I knew what I was doing.”
-Then, my elder, Perry asked me, and when I started, tell him and his face just went blank, and I thought, “You know what?
+Then another one that asked me and “Wow, yeah, I just wish I knew what I was doing.”
+Then, Elder Perry asked me, and when I started to tell him and his face just went blank, and I thought, “You know what?
 They really don’t care.”

 Kurt: We’re all in this together.

-Julie: I thought, “Wait a minute, [00:46:00] you’re not paying me so called to be bewildered and overwhelmed and uncertain.
-I’m here to take charge of this and shoulder at the best I can.”
-So after that, brother Perry asked me how I was.
+Julie: I thought, “Wait a minute, [00:46:00] they’re not paying me, so-called, to be bewildered and overwhelmed and uncertain.
+I’m here to take charge of this and shoulder it the best I can.”
+So after that, when Elder Perry asked me how I was.
 I said, “Terrific.
 I’m just doing great.”
 He said, Oh, I love your positive and optimistic attitude.”
-And I said, “Yeah, elder Perry, I’m optimistic like you are.”
+And I’d say, “Yeah, Elder Perry, I’m optimistic like you are.”

 Kurt: That’s powerful.

 Julie: But it was good to assume that that role of just saying, “We know who we’re working for.
 Of course, it’s overwhelming.”